Reviews

 What is Fiona Loans?

-Fiona is an online marketplace and comparison tool for primarily personal loans.
-It allows users to compare different lenders and financial services.
-You can review these potential loan offers without affecting your credit score.
+Fiona is an online marketplace and comparison tool focused primarily on personal loans.
+It enables users to compare different lenders and financial services while reviewing potential loan offers without impacting their credit score.

-If you find a direct lender that you wish to apply for a personal loan, Fiona will help take you through the application process.
-Fiona has several partner lenders who accept a wide range of credit scores.
-That makes it more likely that you’ll find a loan offer that meets your needs.
+When you find a direct lender you’d like to work with for a personal loan, Fiona guides you through the application process.
+With several partner lenders who accept a wide range of credit scores, Fiona increases your chances of finding a loan offer that suits your needs.

 The company is based in New York City.
 It was launched in 2015 by Even Financial to help consumers find the right financial products.
 Some of its major lending partners include Prosper, SoFi, LendingClub, Rise, Avant, LightStream, and Marcus by Goldman Sachs.